Moretto da Brescia: Biography

 He was born at Rovato, in Brescian territory, and studied first under Fioravante Ferramola.
 Others state he trained with Vincenzo Foppa.
 His brothers Pietro and Jacopo were also painters.
 He may have been apprenticed to Titian in Venice and modelled his earlier portrait-painting on the Venetian style.
 On the other hand, the style also resembles that of Giorgione or late Bellini.
 He conceived a great enthusiasm for Raphael, though he never travelled to Rome; on the other hand, his classical serenity resembles that shown by Leonardo and his followers in Lombardy such as Bramantino.
 He may have consulted with his contemporary Girolamo Savoldo.

 Moretto excelled more in sedate altarpieces than in narrative action, and more in oil painting than in fresco, although he painted fine frescoes depicting the idle daughters of Count Martinengo in one of the palaces near Brescia.
 In 1521, he worked with Girolamo Romanino in the Cappella del Sacramento in the Old Cathedral of Brescia, where Moretto completed a Last Supper, Elijah in the Desert, and a Fall of Manna.
 He was active during 1522–1524 in Padua.

 He painted alongside Lorenzo Lotto at Santa Maria Maggiore in Bergamo.
 In Brescia, he completed a Five Virgin Martyrs and his masterpiece, the Assumption of the Madonna for the church of San Clemente; a Coronation of the Madonna with four saints (c.
 1525) for the church of Santi Nazaro e Celso; and a St Joseph for Santa Maria delle Grazie.
-Another work, with two small children depicted, is his canvas of St Nicholas of Bari presenting two children to Virgin (1539) originally painted for the church of Santa Maria dei Miracoli, but now in the Pinacoteca Tosio Martinengo.
+Moretto's most famous work is his canvas of St Nicholas of Bari presenting two children to Virgin, also known as The Rovellio Altarpiece after its patron, (1539) originally painted for the church of Santa Maria dei Miracoli, but now in the Pinacoteca Tosio Martinengo.
+This painting contains an image of the Indian littoral in the semi-dome behind Saint Nicholas of Bari.
 He collaborated with Floriano Ferramola in the decoration of the dome of Brescia Cathedral.